-- ✓ Tab: Double-click the tab to switch between collapsing the Property inspector completely (you see just the tab) and displaying its previous state. - Collapse to Icons button: Click the small double arrows at the top of the Property inspector to switch between an icon and the open state. - Title bar: Click the gray bar at the top to minimize or maximize the Property inspector.
-In the default configuration, the top bar also applies to the Library and the Tools panel.
+- Tab: Double-click the tab at the top (which reads Properties) to collapse the Property inspector completely (you see just the tab); click the tab to restore it to its full glory. - Collapse to Icons button: Click the small double arrows at the top of the Property inspector to switch between an icon and the open state. - Title bar: Click the gray bar at the top to minimize or maximize the Property inspector.
+In the default configuration, the top bar also applies to the Library.